 - Increasing screening of imported respirators, and detaining shipments of products that NIOSH has listed on its website as not meeting the labeled performance criteria.
-The FDA will also begin sampling respirators for further NIOSH testing, to verify product filtration efficiency performance.
+The FDA will also be sampling respirators for NIOSH testing, to verify product filtration efficiency performance.
 These actions will help inform the FDA's decisions to allow entry of products meeting performance criteria, refuse products that do not, and identify situations where reconditioning of products for use only as face masks for source control (and not as PPE) is appropriate.

-- Describing a process through which FDA may remove products from Appendix A based on concerns about their performance or authenticity such that FDA has reason to believe they no longer meet the criteria for authorization.
+- Describing a process through which FDA may remove products from Appendix A based on concerns about their performance such that FDA has reason to believe they no longer meet the criteria for authorization.

 Q: What is the FDA doing with firms whose products are removed from Appendix A, but have registered and listed with the FDA?

 A. The EUA for Non-NIOSH-Approved Disposable Filtering Facepiece Respirators Manufactured in China specifies that the firm does not have to register its establishment or list its device in order to distribute or import their device into the United States under this EUA.
 If the firm chose to register and list a device that was removed from the EUA, the FDA will not take further action to deactivate or remove the firm's registration.
-Registration and listing does not denote FDA approval, clearance, or authorization of a device or endorsement of a firm; rather it simply provides the FDA with the location of a medical device establishment and devices manufactured at that location.
+Registration and listing does not denote FDA approval, clearance, or authorization of a device or endorsement of a firm; rather, it simply provides the FDA with the location of a medical device establishment and devices manufactured at that location.
 This information is also highlighted on the Device Registration and Listing page.